Kaixhin/Atari/README.md

 ## Requirements

-Requires [Torch7](http://torch.ch/), and uses CUDA/cuDNN if available.
+Requires [Torch7](http://torch.ch/), and uses CUDA if available.
 Also requires the following extra luarocks packages:

 - luaposix
 - moses